Woman dies overnight in Fauquier County house fire, male resident still missing

 A local woman died in an overnight house fire in Fauquier County and authorities are still searching for a male who resided in the house.

-Fire units and law enforcement arrived a short time later to find a single-family home fully involved with some structural collapse, the release stated.
+Fire units and law enforcement arrived a short time later to find a single-family home fully involved with some structural collapse, the release said.

 It was determined the home was occupied by a man and a woman who were presumed at home and could not be located.
-The location, in the 8100 block of Dullins Ford Road, is in the Orlean area off of Leeds Manor Road/Route 688 - about five miles northeast of Amissville.
+The location, in the 8100 block of Dullins Ford Road, is in the Orlean area of the county, about five miles northeast of Amissville.

-Earlier this morning, Thursday, Feb.
-27, investigators located the body of a deceased female inside the home.
-The search for the male occupant continues.
+Investigators discovered the body of a woman inside the house early Thursday.
+The search for the male occupant was continuing.

-The identity of the deceased woman is being withheld pending forensic examination by the Office of the Chief Medical Examiner in Manassas.
+The woman’s identity is being withheld pending a forensic examination by the Office of the Chief Medical Examiner in Manassas.

 Post a comment as